 Since PRP involves healing damage and disease, it can take a few weeks to see initial relief.
 However, as healthy, new cells regenerate in the area, you’ll start seeing more stability, increased range of motion, and less pain and inflammation.

 Ready to see if PRP can help heal your body?
-Book a visit online or call one of our Metro Pain and Vein Centers offices in New Jersey or New York.
+Book a visit online or call one of our Metro Pain Centers offices in New Jersey or New York.